ArmedPirate/CollaborationRaces/Races of the Jungle.md

 # New Races
 ##### Bullywugs and Grung, Half-Fey, Saurials and Vegepygmies
 The following are three unique races commonly found in jungle settings.
+These are exotic races, and should be brought to the table only with DM approval.

 ## Bullywugs and Grung
 The frog-folk are two groups of humanoids that live within different ecosystems.
 Despite sharing some similar biological traits, these two cousins differ greatly in philosophy and lifestyle.

 Some abandon their tribal lives and sell their expertise to adventurers.
 Those who find adventurers inspiring seek to emulate themselves and even reach the status of hero through dedication and progression.
-Most frog-folk still struglle to fit in with the majority of humanoid races.
+Most frog-folk still struggle to fit in with the majority of humanoid races.
 Optionally, you can adopt a racial quirk from the table below.

 |d8|Racial Quirk|
 |:--:|:--|